rgrams/lovercam/Readme.md

 ## Shortcut to Current Camera
-All of the following camera functions, except `update` and `activate`, can be used as module functions, which will call them on the current active camera.
-This way, you generally don't need to keep track of camera object references and which one is active, except if you want to switch between multiple cameras or only update certain ones, etc. For example:
+All of the following camera functions, except `update`(see above) and `activate`, can be used as module functions, which will call them on the current active camera.
+This way, you generally don't need to keep track of camera object references and which one is active, except when you want to switch between multiple cameras.
+For example:

 ```lua
 local Camera = require "lib.lovercam"